 Employees engage more when they see growth potential.
 A robust talent management strategy ensures that growth opportunities are clearly mapped to employee aspirations, directly boosting engagement.

-Offer training programs and mentorship that align with both individual career goals and organizational needs.
+Offer training programs and mentorship that align with both individual career goals and organisational needs.
 Growth opportunities increase long-term commitment and reduce turnover.

 Recognition and Reward

-Recognition reinforces positive performance and behavior.
+Recognition reinforces positive performance and behaviour.
 Acknowledge achievements publicly and privately to show appreciation.
 Rewards do not always need to be financial.
 Consistent appreciation, career opportunities, and meaningful incentives can significantly boost motivation.

 Empower Employees